-• Attachment 1: Project Narrative (15-page limit): Upload as "ProjectNarrative.pdf".
+• Attachment 1: Project Narrative (20-page limit): Upload as "ProjectNarrative.pdf".
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
 Inclusion of URLs (uniform resource locators) that provide additional information that expands the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.
+The Project Narrative is NOT the formal clinical trial protocol.
+Instead, all essential elements of the proposed clinical trial necessary for scientific review must be included as directed in Attachment 1 (the Project Narrative) and Attachments 6-10 described below.
+Failure to submit these attachments as part of the application package will result in rejection of the entire application.